JKamlah/escriptorium_python_connector/README.md

 ## Version History

+* 0.1.18 - Reintroduce the corrections 0.1.9, which were accidentally removed from 0.1.17
 * 0.1.11 - allow the owner field of the project DTO to be a string (as is with more recent e-scriptoirum versions)
 * 0.1.9 - update the convenience function copy_documents to work with the latest e-scriptorium